 While this has little direct impact on visitors to a website, it has grave consequences for its search ranking.

 And for others it’s quite literally injected content on the site that can be seen by all who visited.

 The problems are many, but the biggest concern for the businesses I’ve dealt with is the time it took for them to know they had a problem.
 If you’re not browsing your website on a regular basis, then it can be there for weeks before you realise it.

 This is where regular malware scanning is a must to ensure the security of your small business website.
 With GoDaddy’s Website Security, you can even choose how often your website is scanned.

 If Website Security finds malware, it will alert you via email.
-With unlimited site cleanups provided, all you need to do is jump into your dashboard and request the cleanup.
+With the Advanced or Premium plan, you have unlimited site cleanups.
+So all you need to do is jump into your dashboard and request the cleanup.
 The GoDaddy team will then identify the source of the malware and remove all instances.

 Still very much a misunderstood security feature, a firewall intercepts all data requests from your server and analyses them before allowing them into the inner sanctum.

 This is the first line of defence against malicious attacks.
 A firewall turns away suspicious traffic before it reaches your website.